 Items we cannot collect:

 - Garden waste (soft, bag-able) - the garden waste collection service or Space Way Re-Use and Recycling Centre should be used for this type of material.
 Large trees should be felled/cut back by professional arboriculturists with the waste disposed of as part of this service.
-Smaller trees can be collected through the bulky waste service but must be cut into manageable pieces
+Smaller trees can be collected through the Garden Waste service but must be cut into manageable pieces

 - Cast iron baths, pianos, paving slabs, rubble - these items are too heavy for two operatives to lift.
 We recommend using a specialist contractor for these.